White City (amusement parks): White City parks and the amusement park boom

 While the White City in Chicago was not the first one of that name, it was certainly one of the most fondly remembered.
 Within years of its 1905 founding, dozens of White City parks dotted the United States (with Australia and the United Kingdom having namesakes built by the 1910s).
 Although most White City parks were out of business by the end of the United States involvement in World War I, a few survived into the middle third of the 20th century.

 The Chicago White City lasted until 1946; the Worcester park survived until 1960.
-Of the White City amusement parks, only one survives, the last exhibition park still standing: the Denver White City, built and opened in 1908, continues to this day as Lakeside Amusement Park.
-Although the name was officially changed decades ago, some members of the local populace still refer to Lakeside as "White City."
+Of the White City amusement parks, only one survives, the last exhibition park still standing: Lakeside Amusement Park.
+Built and opened in 1908 just outside the Denver, Colorado city limits, Lakeside Park was advertised as "Denver's White City" and "The Coney Island of the West" from its inception throughout the 1910s.
+Although the official use of the White City moniker was largely discontinued by the 1920s, members of the local populace continued to refer to the park as "White City," and a number of the park's 1908 structures and attractions remain.

 List of White City amusement parks

-The following is a list of amusement parks that have had the name White City in the United States, Australia, and the United Kingdom.
+The following is a list of amusement parks that have had the name White City in the United States, Canada, Australia, and the United Kingdom.